iismajoranarossano/uda/2020/4ainf/primoQuadrimestre/README.md

 a nerdy CEO who strives to think about exciting-yet-realistic technologies (and, in general, solutions to problems).
-The [linked video](https://youtu.be/L054Xd97_rk) shows some of his ideas and why he believes they make sense, including
+The [linked video](https://youtu.be/L054Xd97_rk) shows some of his ideas and why he believes those make sense, including:

 <!-- TODO:  <29-01-21, Daniel Falbo>
 - **electric self-driving land vehicles**: